Lysakerelven: Osdammen

 Osdammen was a dam with a resident mill for the sawmill at Bogstad.
-There is evidence that there was a sawmill at this site going back as far as the 16th century.
+There is evidence that there was a sawmill at this site as early as the 16th century.
 Sources also suggested it delivered lumber for reconstruction in London after the Great Fire in 1666.
 The mill was in operation until 1915, when the owners at Bogstad agreed with the mill owner at Grini, Løvenskiold, to shut down the mill in return for enough electricity to set up a sawmill at Zinoerbrua.

 Fossum Jernverk

-A mill with a finery forge and trip hammer were established here around 1780 by Conrad Clausen, the owner of Bærum Jernverk (Bærum Ironworks).
+A mill with a finery forge and trip hammer was established here around 1780 by Conrad Clausen, the owner of Bærum Jernverk (Bærum Ironworks).
 The forge was situated on the Bærum side and measured 30 by 19 Norwegian ells (about 18 meters by 12 meters).
 It had an annual capacity of about 250 tons of wrought iron.
 The pig iron originated in Southern Norway, whence it was transported by ship and unloaded at the dock at Vækerø before being pulled by horse and cart to the mill.